ovh/docs/pages/platform/databases/mongodb_02_manage_control_panel/guide.en-us.md

 ---
-title: Managing a MongoDB database service from the OVHcloud Control Panel
+title: MongoDB - Managing a database service from the OVHcloud Control Panel
 excerpt: Find out how to manage your databases in the OVHcloud Control Panel
 slug: mongodb/managing-service
 section: MongoDB